bradchristie/taminations-flutter/assets/c1/magic_column_formation.md

 A Magic Column consists of the Ends of one column and the Centers of the other column.
-The dancers act as though they were in a column together, beginning and ending on those four spots.
+The dancers act as though they were in a Column together, beginning and ending on those four spots.

 Do the call as usual, but if you move from End to Center or